govtrack/boundaries_us/README.rst

 A full Django deployment for represents-boundaries with definitions for U.S.-specific data files.

 This project has confusing provenance.
 The Chicago Tribune created django-boundaryservice (http://github.com/newsapps/django-boundaryservice), a framework for creating an API around shapefiles.
 The Open North guys tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
-Then I forked the fork to add map tile generation for use with Google Maps API and OpenLayers/OpenStreetMap.
+Then I forked the fork to add map tile generation for use with Google Maps API and OpenLayers/OpenStreetMap (https://github.com/tauberer/represent-boundaries) and then wrapped it up inside this project which has actual data and deployment details.

 Inside you'll find some ready-to-go data: